jitterted/ensembler/project.md

 DONE except for optional (constraint) parts

-Someone who has participated in past Huddles wants to register for a future huddle.
+Someone who has participated in past Huddles wants to register for a future ensemble.

 1. Show sign-up/sign-in page